Nine of the Best Props to Add Impact to Your Presentation

 Use a prop that smells: Did that statement cause you to react?
 The olfactory sense is one of the most underutilized senses when it comes to delivering a speech or presentation.
 While it is a difficult prop to use there are clever ways to integrate this into your speech.

-In his 2014 world championship winning speech, Dananjaya Hettiarachchi cleverly uses the sense of smell by smelling a rose at the beginning of his speech.
+In his 2014 world championship-winning speech, Dananjaya Hettiarachchi cleverly uses the sense of smell by smelling a rose at the beginning of his speech.
 As most of his audience would have had the experience of smelling a flower, this serves to trick their olfactory senses into thinking they are having a similar experience.

 6. Living Things

 This is extremely risky and unpredictable but certainly unusual and potentially unforgettable.
 The best use of living things in a speech was by Bill Gates in his TED talk in 2009, Mosquitoes, Malaria and Education where he released live mosquitoes into the audience during his talk.
-This one prop made it into all three categories of the best, the unusual and the most effective prop.
-The audience were not only attentive but became emotionally connected to his speech by their fear of getting bit by a mosquito that could potentially cause malaria.
+This one prop made it into all three categories the best, the unusual, and the most effective prop.
+The audience was not only attentive but became emotionally connected to his speech by their fear of getting bit by a mosquito that could potentially cause malaria.
 Risky but unforgettable!

 7. Be Specific